 What is (systemic) nature therapy actually?

-Has the sound of water ever told you something or has the wind consciously interrupted you?
-Have you ever stood on a mountain or hill, for example, and that triggered something very specific in you?
+Has the fire ever told you or answered you something?
+Has the sound of water brought up a long forgotten memory - may it be hurtful or pleasant?
+Have you ever stood on a mountain top and that triggered something very specific in you?

 These are examples of our living relationship and the interconnectedness between us humans and natural spaces, which are deeply rooted in our human history.
 Systemic nature therapy is interested in exactly this - the human being in space.
 It assumes that the surrounding space, especially natural spaces, have an impact on how we feel, think and act.